nerdyslacker/desktop-web-browsers/README.md

 	- **Operating System** - Windows, macOS, Linux

 **O**
+- [OhHai Browser](https://ohhaibrowser.com/) - tabs are in a panel to the left of the browser, allowing you to view more vertical page content, But still allowing access to all of your tabs at a glance.
+	- **Engine** - Blink
+	- **Operating System** - Windows
 - [Opera](https://www.opera.com/) - is a better browser designed for speed, efficiency and protection which includes a built-in ad blocker, tracker blocker and VPN to help keep you safe on the internet.
 	- [Opera One](https://www.opera.com/one) **[Early access]** - is a completely redesigned browser, planned to replace the flagship Opera Browser.
 	- **Engine** - Blink, V8